-The San Francisco Bay Area is a fantastic place to go if you’re in search of some truly haunted locations.
+The San Francisco Bay Area is a fantastic place to go if you’re searching for some genuinely haunted locations.
+The city of San Francisco and the surrounding Bay Area is considered one of the most haunted areas in the country!
 The entire area is full of reportedly haunted buildings, landmarks, and historical sites.
-In fact, the city of San Francisco and the surrounding Bay Area is considered one of the most haunted areas in the country!

-Let’s dive right into the most haunted places in San Francisco!
+Let’s dive right into the most haunted places in the San Francisco Bay Area!

 The castle is only about ten years old, but the materials used in its construction are said to date back several centuries, having been reclaimed from much older structures.
-It is believed that the spirits who haunt the towers, caves, and cellars of the castle may have been brought there attached to the materials, many of which were imported from Europe.
+It is believed that the spirits who haunt the towers, caves, and castle cellars may have been brought there attached to the materials, many of which were imported from Europe.

 2. USS Hornet, Alameda